Top Irish diplomat joins Brussels law office

 He is a graduate of Trinity College Dublin and of the College of Europe, Bruges.

-Steptoe and Johnson is an international legal firm with more than 500 lawyers and other professional staff offices in in Beijing, Brussels, Chicago, London, Los Angeles, New York, San Francisco, and Washington.
+Steptoe & Johnson is an international legal firm with more than 500 lawyers and other professional staff offices in in Beijing, Brussels, Chicago, London, Los Angeles, New York, San Francisco, and Washington.